almibe/talks/mdls2021/pres.md

  * I've always been interested in using graphs to model information
  * So I wanted something that would allow me to use graphs as casually (and potentially universally) as other data formats
  * Something along the lines of spread sheets for knowledge graphs
+   * Not quite a 1:1 comparison though since although both are quite visual I think graphs need more programmatic access, especially when they are densely linked

 ---